raamana/pyradigm/README.md

 This [Pyradigm Example](PyradigmExample.ipynb) notebook illustrates the usage.

+## Requirements

+ * Packages: `numpy`
+ * Python versions: I plan to support all the popular versions soon.
+Only 2.7 is tested for support at the moment.

 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!